Stuycs-K/lab11-stuyrim-5-auyeungk-lins/README.md

 ## Adventurer Subclasses

 Venusaur
-Attack -
+Attack - Vine Whip (Single target, does 1 base damage against grass types, double the damage against water, and half against fire types.)
-Support -
+Support - Leech Seed (Single target, plants seeds on them, does damage to the enemy after each turn and heals both the user and friends.)
-Support 2 -
+Support 2 - Sleep Powder (AOE, has a 75% chance to put them to sleep.)
-Special -
+Special - Sludge Bomb (Single target, does 10 base damage against grass types, double the damage against water, and half against fire types.
+Has a 75% chance to poison the enemy.)

 Charizard
 Attack -